araskal/Azure-Cloud-Mining-Script/index.md

    I would advice to run as many F4s as possible, and only use an extra F2 VM if you free credits allow it.

    The hashrate will fluctuate during the day, as the machines running the VMs are used by multiple users.

    If you have an MSDN subscription it is best to keep make sure that you don't go over budget, as you than have to restart the VMs manually every month.

-   If you have a large amount of credits, or your subscription limits the number of VM cores that you can use you can run this script again in a different location.
+   If you have a large amount of credits, you might run into issues as Azure only allows for 20 low-priority cores per region.
+You can use this script and change the *location* parameter to have VMs running in different regions.

+### Monitoring Mining & Expected Payouts

+The default pool is [minexmr.org](https://minexmr.com/dashboard).
+Using your wallet address, you can monitor the current hashrate, and XMR payout.
+The script will need about 3 mins to download the source code of the miner & compile.
+Afterwards you should see your hashrate increase up to the numbers stated above.

+A single F4 costs about 25$ but will mine 0.02XMR/month.
+With the current market rate of XMR the payout rate is about 20%.